Altenburgisches Gesangbuch nebst Gebeten. Zum Gebrauch bei der öffentlichen Gottesverehrung und häuslichen Andacht

 Paris, Georges Crès et Cie, 1919 (first thus).
 Number 701 of a total edition of 1700 copies, this being one of 1650 copies on 'vélin de Rives' paper (numbered 51-1700).
 The fifth title in the Le Théâtre d'Art series.
 More

 East Aurora, The Roycrofters [Roycroft Press], 1905.
 Number 40 of only 106 copies of the deluxe issue on Japan Vellum, numbered and signed in ink by Elbert Hubbard (publisher and leader of the Roycrofters).
+[We have other deluxe Roycroft Press editions in stock; enquiries welcome].
 More